 and LM Harness error follows

 In both families, the base and concept-module lines are essentially parallel in log–log space.
-The scaling exponents b stay in the same range, which means both variants benefit from additional compute at similar rates.
+The scaling exponents stay in the same range, which means both variants benefit from additional compute at similar rates.
 The concept module mostly shows up as a small vertical shift: a modest constant penalty in loss or error at fixed FLOPs.

+One might expect interpretability to degrade as models grow.
+Larger networks have more capacity to route around bottlenecks and blur whatever structure you’ve imposed.
 To test whether this happens, we track two properties: whether concepts remain meaningful (interpretability) and whether pathways stay cleanly separated (disentanglement).

 Interpretability: Concept Detection